jasp-stats/jaspMixedModels/inst/help/MixedModelsBLMM.md

 - Model variables: Fixed effects variables that can be used for computing estimated marginal means.
 - Selected variables: Variables for which the estimated marginal means will be computed.
 - Confidence interval: Width of the confidence interval.
-- Estimate df: Method of estimating degrees of freedom.
-Note that `Kenward-Roger` approximation for degrees of freedom can be very RAM and time consuming with larger datasets.
-  - Force df estimation: JASP automatically uses `Asymptotic` degrees of freedom in cases with a large dataset.
-This can be disabled by ticking this checkbox.
 - SD factor covariates: What should be the "levels" of continuous variables (expressed in standard deviations) for which are the estimated marginal means computed.
-- Compare marginal means to: Value to which will be the estimated marginal means compared.
 - Specify contrasts: Creates a table for specifying contrasts based on the estimated marginal means.
-- P-value adjustment: To correct for multiple comparison testing and avoid Type I errors, different methods for correcting the p-value are available:
-  - Holm: This method is also called sequential Bonferroni, and considered less conservative than the Bonferroni method.
-  - Multivariate-t: TODO: add some text?
-  - Scheffe: Adjusting significance levels in a linear regression, to account for multiple comparisons.
-This method is considered to be quite conservative.
-  - Tukey: Compare all possible pairs of group means.
-This correction can be used when the groups of the independent variable have an equal sample size and variance.
-  - None: No adjustment is conducted.
-  - Bonferroni: This correction is considered conservative.
-The risk of Type I error is reduced, however the statistical power decreases as well.
-  - Hommel: TODO: add some text?
 - Contrasts: A table created by checking `Specify contrasts` checkbox.
   - The first column contains indices of rows corresponding to the estimated marginal means output table.
   - Columns with variable names contain the combinations of variables level for each estimated marginal mean.